Ring of Fire

-About 76% of the Earth's seismic energy is released as earthquakes in the Ring of Fire.

-About 90% of the Earth's earthquakes and about 81% of the world's largest earthquakes occur along the Ring of Fire.

 History

 From Ancient Greek and Roman times until the late 18th century, volcanoes were associated with fire, based on the ancient belief that volcanoes were caused by fires burning within the Earth.
 This historical link between volcanoes and fire is preserved in the name of the Ring of Fire, despite the fact that volcanoes do not burn the Earth with fire.